elix/rfcs/0000-template.md

 One paragraph explanation of the feature.

-# Motivation and use cases
+# Motivation and goals

-Why are we doing this?
+What forces are driving us to do this?
+What are our goals — and non-goals — for this?
+What are the desired outcomes?

+# Use cases

 What use cases does it support?
-What is the expected outcome?

 # Detailed design